nrgreenup/jekyll-now/_posts/2018-09-23-Examining-Employee-Data-in-mySQL-(with-a-dash-of-Tableau).md

  GROUP BY dept_name, title
  ORDER BY avg_salary DESC ;
  ```
 A snapshot of the top 10 results shows the following.
 Perhaps unsurprisingly, salespeople, followed by those in marketing and finance, bring in the highest salaries on average.

  ![Salary by Department and Title]({{ https://github.com/nrgreenup/nrgreenup.github.io/blob/master/ }}/images/employees-mySQL/salary_dept-title.png "Salary by Department and Title"){: height="300px" width="500px"}

 ## High Paying Jobs
+The following query returns a count of the number of people in the top 10% of salary, by title.
+We see that the top decile is made up largely of senior staffers.
 ```sql
 SELECT title,
        COUNT(p.salary) as num_emp_90p